 Limitations of the Dow Jones Industrial Average

-While it makes headlines in stock market coverage, the Dow Jones Industrial Average has its fair share of limitations.
+Though it makes headlines in stock market coverage, the Dow Jones Industrial Average has its fair share of limitations.

 Most evidently, the Dow only includes 30 stocks.
 With more than 5,300 stocks traded on the NASDAQ and NYSE, the Dow 30’s performance may not provide the best indicator of how the general market is performing.
 For that reason, the S&P 500 — which is more inclusive — is better equipped to answer the crucial question “what happened to the stock market today?”